The Best Homemade Hot Chocolate Mix (No Dry Milk)

 To Make a Cup of Hot Chocolate:

-Scoop ¼ cup of the mix into your favorite festive mug.
+Step 2: Add ¼ cup of the cocoa mix to your favorite cozy mug.

-Pour the hot milk over the cocoa mixture and mix until smooth.
-You can do this with a fork, mini whisk, or handheld milk frother.
+Step 3: Pour the hot milk over the mix.
+Stir until everything is completely smooth.
+A fork, mini whisk, or milk frother all work great.

 Serving Suggestions: